Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 }
 {% endhighlight %}

-This is how animated Nyan catnip powerup and rainbow effect looks like:
+This is how the animated Nyan catnip powerup and rainbow effect look like:

 here will be animated gifs of nyan cat and rainbow effect

-For the better understanding of PIXI classes and modules, have a look at [PIXI API documentation][pixidoc].
+For better understanding of PIXI classes and modules, have a look at [PIXI API documentation][pixidoc].

 ###Level rendering

 Now lets focus on the most important part of the game: rendering tower and ledges.
 Each levels has to be generated randomly, but players which take part in a race in the same room, have to see exactly the same tower with identical arrangement of the ledges.
-That's why we implemented mechanism to randomly generate levels on the server-side.
+That's why we implemented a mechanism to randomly generate levels on the server-side.
 After generating it, each level is stored in separate room.
-The following code shows some part of example generated level:
+The following code shows some part of the example generated level:

 {% highlight js %}
 var blocks = {